incognito1234/onedrive-client/README.md

     rm                Remove a file or a folder mkdir             Make a folder

-`python odc.py` with no argument launchs the interactive shell.
+`odc.py` with no argument launchs the interactive shell.
 On linux platform, it includes a completion feature which recognizes remote files and folders.

 `put`/`get` commands include the uploading/downloading of large file with a retry mechanism in case a chunk is not correctly uploaded/downloaded.